 You’ll have two full days in the country’s bustling capital, framing your Ring Road adventure; this provides you with plenty of opportunities to witness the city’s famous art and architecture, to explore its museums and galleries, and get a taste of the cuisine and nightlife.
 However, if you are eager to spend as much time in nature as possible, both days offer exciting tours out of the city.

 Regarding the tours on offer throughout your trip, you’ll find something to your tastes regardless of whether you like adrenaline-pumping adventure, spectacular scenery, abundant wildlife, or ultimate relaxation.
-Glacier hiking, horseback riding, and even a trip into a volcano’s magma chamber are all on offer, as are multiple geothermal spas and pools that you can book admission to.
+Whale watching, glacier hiking, and ice caving are included, while horseback riding and even a trip into a volcano’s magma chamber are optional.
+There are also multiple geothermal spas and pools that you can book admission to.

 The cherry on top of this incredible holiday is that it is conducted through Iceland’s winter, the Northern Lights season.
 Whenever the sky is dark and clear, this spectacular phenomenon has a chance of appearing, and considering you will spend five nights in hotels in nature outside the capital; you will have plenty of opportunities to hunt for them.